threecgreen/vinoteca/README.md

 # vinoteca
-A wine purchase tracker and review system in a rust web app.
+A wine purchase tracker and review app built with Rust and React with TypeScript.
 I created this project to give my dad a better way to track his wine purchases than the Excel spreadsheet he was using.
-As such, vinoteca was designed with a specific user in mind.

-## Installation
+## Built-With
- 1. Install sqlite3 if not already installed
- 1. Download and install the latest release
+ * Rocket
+ * PostgreSQL
+ * React
+ * TypeScript
+ * Materialize CSS
+ * Chart.js

-### Building from source
+## Building from source
  1. Clone the repository
      ```bash
      $ git clone https://github.com/threecgreen/vinoteca